c4tk/c4tk/src/content/events/global/2016/mentors/kamil_galuszka.md

 ---
-name: Kamil Gałuszka
+name: Kamil Galuszka
 description: Co-founder of Solution4Future
 picture: kamil.jpg
-categories: ideation design business entrepreneurship development marketing coding
+categories: ideation design business entrepreneurship  marketing coding
 ---

 <p>

-Kamil is the Co-founder of Solution4Future and a Member of the Board at Hackerspace Silesia.
-He is responsible for developing mainly web and mobile applications.

-With expertise in Python and JavaScript he has deep understand of design patterns in creating good software code.
-Developing mobile apps is his passion
+Kamil 4 years ago started software house Solution4Future with his friends  He has broad knowledge as a Python and JavaScript/TypeScript developer and software architect.
+His field of expertise can help developers to find solutions that are suitable for MVP
 </p>